Backbreaker: Pendulum backbreaker

 This basic backbreaker involves a wrestler standing side-to-side and slightly behind the opponent, with the opponent facing in the same direction, then reaching around the opponent's torso with one arm across the opponent's chest and under both arms and placing the other arm under the opponent's legs, as if they were performing a sidewalk slam.
 The wrestler then lifts the opponent up, bringing their legs off the ground, and dropping them back-first against the wrestler's knee.
 The pendulum backbreaker can also be done by spinning around and then dropping the opponent onto the knee.
 The move was most famously used by Harley Race and Bret Hart, the latter of which used it as one of his "Five Moves of Doom".

 Backbreaker submission

-This basic backbreaker submission involves the wrestler laying the opponent's back across one knee, then, while placing one hand on the opponent's chin and the other on their knee, the wrestler pushes down to bend the opponent around their knee.
+Also called a backbreaker stretch, this basic backbreaker submission involves the wrestler laying the opponent's back across one knee, then, while placing one hand on the opponent's chin and the other on their knee, the wrestler pushes down to bend the opponent around their knee.
 This move is usually performed at the end of a pendulum backbreaker, a move which sees a wrestler drop an opponent down on the wrestler's knee, thus weakening the back before the hold is applied, as well as setting the opponent in a proper position.

-An Argentine backbreaker rack variation of the move is used by Ezekiel Jackson known as the Torture Rack and Gunner during his TNA tenure known as the Gunner Rack.
+A cobra clutch version of the move also exists.

+Jeff Hardy innovated a unique version of the move he calls the Spinal Destination, which sees him apply an inverted full nelson hold while standing to one side of a standing opponent, taking a step forwards to bend the opponent backward across his elevated knee, arching their back over his leg and pulling back on the chin while simultaneously driving their spine into his elevated knee.
+He initially planned calling the move the Empty Nelson or Empty Noslin (spelling "Nelson" backwards) before settling on the current name as a nod to both the targeted physical damage and horror film culture.
+He developed the maneuver during his recovery from a neck injury in TNA Wrestling in 2026 as a way to expand his arsenal with a grounded submission hold that reduces the physical toll on his body.